 There are no registered herbicides for this species in South Africa, although cut-stump treatment with 1.5% Garlon (active ingredient triclopyr) herbicide mix seems to be highly effective.

 What can you do to help?

-Report sightings of these plants to the Early Detection and Rapid Responce Programme (EDRR) at SANBI.
-We will need to know its locality (the exact locality, supply any landmarks of GPS information if possible).
+Report sightings of these plants to the Invasive Species Programme at SANBI.
+We will need to know its locality (the exact locality, supply a photograph, any landmarks or GPS information if possible).